 aria-checked should be set to either

-HTML boolean attributes such as
+Browsers treat HTML Boolean attributes, such as

-How to check for invalid attribute values
+How to fix invalid ARIA attribute values

 Refer to the WAI-ARIA supported states and properties to see the full list of valid ARIA attribute values.
 Check that you have correct values for any attributes you use.

 false when the user clicks the element or presses

 - Source code for